 HappyCulture, an innovative approach to beekeeping

-A new programme on modern beekeeping techniques to engage Guinean youth and revive the honey sector
+A new programme on modern beekeeping techniques to engage Guinean youth and revive the honey industry.

 Mamoudou and his fellow trainees will pass on their skills and training to youth interested in taking up beekeeping.
-Introduction to this specialized vocation provides an opportunity to him, many others run sustainable, and profitable businesses, create jobs and protect biodiversity and the environment.
+Introduction to this specialised vocation provides an opportunity to him and many others run sustainable and profitable businesses, create jobs and protect biodiversity and the environment.

-This initiative is implemented within the framework of the INTEGRA Program funded by the European Union.
+These interventions are implemented within the framework of the INTEGRA Program, which aims at creating economic opportunities for the Guinean youth.
+The programme is funded by the European Union.